WarriorAllegiance/.github/profile/README.md

 ## Who We Are

 **Warrior Allegiance** is a veteran-owned technology organization focused on reducing the administrative burden veterans face when filing VA claims and benefits paperwork.
-We build open-source tools that automate document preparation, form generation, and digital signature workflows so veterans and their advocates can spend less time on paperwork and more time on what matters.
+We build tools that automate our workflows so veterans and their counselors can spend less time on paperwork and more time on what matters.

 ## Contact